-Choosing the Best Hostel Location in Vancouver, Canada
+Choosing the Best Hostel Location in Vancouver, BC, Canada

-No large city in Canada or the U.S. offers more uplifting hostel environments than Vancouver, British Columbia, and no large city offers a worse one.
+No large city in Canada or the U.S. offers more uplifting hostel environments than Vancouver, British Columbia, and probably no large city in these countries offers a worse one.

-Choosing the right hostel location is crucial to your enjoyment of Vancouver, BC.
+Choosing the right hostel location may be crucial to your enjoyment of Vancouver, BC.

 - Hostels adjacent to beaches and forests (summer only),

 - Hostels in the Vancouver city centre, and